DragonSecSI/DCTFSI-2023/challs/glitched_image/README.md

 # Glitched image

 You are provided a viisbly corrupted image.
-As per the description, the idea is to think a bit outside of the box and search for the original image outside of the provided files.
+As per the description (encoded in base64 to provide further hints), the idea is to think a bit outside of the box and search for the original image outside of the provided files.

 The solution (example provided in `sol.py`) is to:
 1. Locate and retreive the original image, found directly on the landing page of dragonsec.si